mvdan/gogrep/README.md

 A pattern is a piece of Go code which may include wildcards.
 It can be:

-       a statement (many if split by semicolonss) an expression (many if split by commas) a type expression
+       a statement (many if split by semicolons) an expression (many if split by commas) a type expression
        a top-level declaration (var, func, const)